-Visits at the very end of life, that is, the last few days or hours of life should continue to be supported where possible in all circumstances.
-Infection prevention and control (IPC) measures, for example providing personal protective equipment (PPE) and allowing visitors to go directly to the patient's room without accessing any communal areas, will help reduce transmission.

-Visiting will be considered in line with this on a case-by-case assessment.
-Having discussed personal circumstances to agree that we can ensure maximum protection for our patients, visitors and colleagues where additional PPE or testing is required this will be provided.
-We can adapt & assist when visiting requires to be restricted with telephone calls & virtual visits.
-Please call to arrange this.
+Visits at the very end of life, that is, the last few days or hours of life will continue to be supported where possible in all circumstances.
+Infection prevention and control (IPC) measures, for example providing personal protective equipment (PPE) and allowing visitors to go directly to the patient's room without accessing any communal areas, will help reduce transmission and visiting arrangements will be agreed in line with this on a case-by-case assessment.
+We can adapt and assist when visiting requires to be restricted with telephone calls and virtual visits.